Not Everyone Wins with LLMs: Behavioral Patterns and Pedagogical Implications for AI Literacy in Programmatic Data Science: RQ3: What can we train students on AI usage?

 This pattern could illustrate multiple missing AI use skills, such as a lack of metacognitive monitoring: the ability to recognize when a strategy is unproductive and to adjust.
-The students could avoid delegating AI to do the task that it has demonstrated unreliability and providing the correct column name themselves {(such as the expert's code-edit sequence \cref{table:expert-novice-keyerror})}, or alternatively ask AI to \code{breakdown} the debugging procedure and walk them through a step-by-step process to figure out what is wrong, or add the exact column name as \code{context\_in\_prompt} {(such as the expert's prompt-edit sequence \cref{table:expert-novice-keyerror})}.
-Effective metacognitive use would involve pausing to decide, for example, whether to ask the AI for a structured plan (e.g., ``list all columns in my dataset'') before persisting with trial-and-error.
+Students could avoid delegating AI to do the task that it has demonstrated unreliability and providing the correct column name themselves {(such as the experienced student's code-edit sequence \cref{table:expert-novice-keyerror})}, or alternatively ask AI to \code{breakdown} the debugging procedure and walk them through step-by-step, or add the exact column name as \code{context\_in\_prompt} {(such as the experienced student's prompt-edit sequence \cref{table:expert-novice-keyerror})}.
+Effective metacognitive use would involve pausing to decide, for example, whether to ask the AI for a structured plan (e.g., ``list all columns in my dataset'') before trial-and-error.

-\paragraph{Conceptual.} Many failures could stem from the lack of conceptual knowledge regarding the \textbf{\textit{AI's task space (what it can do) and context space (what information it can access)}}.
-For \code{task space}, most showed improvement in appropriate AI use (\cref{fig:ai_use_ratio_code_distr}); however, students may not learn everything they can ask AI to do with simple demonstrations.
-For instance, the instructor covered using AI to rewrite and \code{improve\_prompt}, which appropriate use increased from 0\% to 100\% in post-demo (despite low frequency; \cref{fig:code-distr-step}).
-Nevertheless, some students still did not realize this use until the later half of the semester: \textquote[HW3 post-survey]{now I found a smooth way to utilize GenAI -- ask it to also re-write my prompt before I use the prompt to generate the code.}.
-If the demonstration did not covered some AI use, students may develop a wrong assumption of the AI task space.
-For example, the instructor did not cover \code{ai\_edit\_partial\_code} during the demo, and a student demonstrated struggles caused by the lack of this AI use knowledge in their post-survey: \textquote[]{you can't fine-tune parts of the result; instead, you have to regenerate the whole thing, and sometimes, parts that were correct before end up wrong.}
+\paragraph{Conceptual.} Failures could stem from the lack of conceptual knowledge regarding the \textbf{\textit{AI's task space (what it can do) and context space (what information it can access)}}.
+For \code{task space}, most showed improvement in appropriate AI use (\cref{fig:ai_use_ratio_code_distr}); however, students may fail to learn with simple demonstrations.
+For instance, the instructor covered using AI to \code{improve\_prompt}, which appropriate use increased from 0\% to 100\% in post-demo (despite low frequency of 0.17\% per student).
+Nevertheless, some students still did not realize this use until the latter half of the semester: \citequote{HW3 post-survey}{now I found a smooth way to utilize GenAI -- ask it to also re-write my prompt before I use the prompt to generate the code.}.
+If the demonstration did not cover some AI use, students may develop a wrong assumption.
+For example, the instructor did not cover \code{ai\_edit\_partial\_code} during the demo, and a student demonstrated struggles caused by the lack of this AI use knowledge in their post-survey: \quoteinline{you can't fine-tune parts of the result; instead, you have to regenerate the whole thing, and sometimes, parts that were correct before end up wrong.}